-SCOTT A, BELAIR Director Since 1976
+SCOTT A. BELAIR

-Mr. Belair, 65, co-founded Urban Outfitters in 1970.
+Mr. Belair, 66, co-founded Urban Outfitters in 1970 and has not been an employee since 1971, prior to incorporation of the Company in 1976.
 He has served as Principal of The ZAC Group, a financial advisory firm, since 1989.
 Previously, he was a managing director of Drexel Burnham Lambert Incorporated.
 Mr. Belair is also a director of Hudson City Bancorp, Inc. (HCBK), and Hudson City Savings Bank.
 He holds an MBA degree and has financial and investment expertise, including financial reporting expertise, as a result of his significant experience as a CPA, financial advisor, and former chief financial officer in the financial services industry.
 As a co-founder of the Company, Mr. Belair has been involved with the Company from its inception, and accordingly has a comprehensive understanding of and perspective on its overall business and strategic direction.